rigordo959/tsWxGTUI_PyVx_Repository/Notebooks/DeveloperNotebook/DeveloperReadMeFiles/README1-Introduction.txt

    on character-mode 8-/16-color (xterm-family) & non-color
    (vt100-family) terminals and terminal emulators.

-   You can find this and other files in the following sub-
+   You can find this and other plain-text files in the Toolkit subdirectory named:

-   directories:
+       "./<Toolkit Recipient's Repository>/Documents".

        <Your Working Repository>
-       (e.g. "Technical_Preview")
+       (e.g. "tsWxGTUI_PyVx_Repository")
          |
          +-- ["Documents"]
          |     |